Date of publication: November 2018

 |Employees Net Wage||£23,780.88|

 |Total Cost to Company||£32,977.49|

 |Less: Personal Allowance**||£0|

-* The personal allowance is an annual allowance that is given to UK employees and is dependent upon benefits received, the tax year that it falls in etc. The default personal allowance for the tax year 2017 /18 was £11, 5 00.
-The personal allowance is to rise in the tax year 2018/19 to £11,850.
+* The personal allowance is an annual allowance that is given to UK employees and is dependent upon benefits received, the tax year that it falls in etc. The default personal allowance for the tax year 2018/19 is £11,850.

 The PAYE, Employees National Insurance and Employers National Insurance payments need to be made to HMRC by the 21st of the month following the month in which they were earned if paying online.

 As well as salaries, certain benefits may also be taxable in the above manner.
 For further information regarding this please see our Quick Guide “Employment Tax - Provision of Benefits and Paying Employee Expenses”.